ROAR ACEs

 Who the course is for?

-ROAR ACEs trauma-informed practice is for professionals working with children and young people in all settings.
-Merseyside Youth Association’s RAISE Team deliver school-specific ROAR ACEs training and also non-school training for those that don’t work in the education sector.
+Merseyside Youth Association’s RAISE Team deliver school-specific ROAR ACEs training and non-school training for those not working in the education sector.

-• ROAR ACEs trauma-informed practice aims to equip participants in the following:
+• ROAR ACEs Trauma-Informed Practice aims to equip participants in the following:

 1. To improve our knowledge of the nature and extent of ACEs.